nathaneltitane/dextop/README.md

 The 'console' option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.

-The 'environemnt' option lets you specify the DE you would like to set up.
+The 'environemnt' option lets the user specify the desktop environment (DE) to be set up and used.

 It currently defaults to XFCE for the base setup or when no argument is passed (work in progress: more selections to come).